-A new and effective approach to Corporate Training
+A new approach to Corporate Training for Managers

 In my last article, I talked about the advantages of self-directed learning for developing leadership skills.
 But I also mentioned that there are some cases where team learning is more appropriate for employee development.
 In this article, I will explain more about the pros and cons of group training for managers.
 And I will then introduce the concept of blended learning approach for corporate training– which provides a balance of both group work and self-directed learning.
 I will explain how this blended approach provides not only great learning outcomes, but also team building within your organization.

 Pros and Cons of Team Learning for Corporate Training